Raisa Aronova: World War II

 Several months after Germany invaded the Soviet union with the launch of Operation Barbarossa, Marina Raskova was granted permission to form three women's aviation regiments.
 After joining the military in October 1941 she began navigation training at Engels Military Aviation School, and in May 1942 she was deployed to the Southern front with the 588th Night Bomber Regiment, which was later honored with the guards designation and renamed to the 46th Guards Night Bomber Aviation Regiment.
 Throughout the war she saw combat throughout the Eastern front including on the Ukrainian and Byelorussian Fronts as well as the Battle of the Caucasus, Crimea, Kuban, Kerch, Poland, and Germany, gaining 1,148 flight hours at night and flying 914 combat sorties.
 During a bombing mission on 28 March 1943 over the village of Kievskaya in Krasnodar she was wounded by a shell fragment fired by ground-based anti-aircraft artillery.
-Despite her injury she continued navigating so the plane could safely.
+Despite her injury she continued navigating so the plane could land safely.
 When she went to the hospital seventeen shrapnel fragments were removed from her body, but she returned to flying in May less than two months later.
 That same year she attended an accelerated piloting course and became certified to fly as a pilot on the Po-2 and soon began flying missions as a pilot.
 Her bombing missions destroyed an estimated four artillery batteries, three searchlights, three ferries, two warehouses of fuel and ammunition, and eight cars.